 The Rain Came Down by David Shannon (ages 5-7)

 An unexpected rainstorm turns a cranky and selfish community into one filled with kindness and giving.
-This smart story demonstrates the power of one person and how one person choosing an attitude of caring can change an entire community.
+This smart story demonstrates the power of one person, and how when one person chooses to care, he or she can change an entire community.